Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices: Security and Privacy Concerns of LLMs

 \subsection{Memorizing Training Data}

-The emergence of LLMs, coupled with their extensive parameter count, has raised concerns about the extent of their memorization.
-Specifically, when these models learn from training data, there is a question of whether the information contained in that data can be accessed through prompts that request access to the inner mechanisms of the LLM.
+The rise of LLMs and their vast parameter counts has raised concerns about how much they memorize.
+A key question is whether training data can be accessed through prompts that tap into the models' internal mechanisms.
 Furthermore, as LLMs come in various sizes, is there a discernible pattern regarding how easily they memorize information?
 Do larger models tend to memorize specific types of data more readily?
 In this section, we aim to address these questions by examining multiple research studies that investigate the intricacies of memorization and the extraction of training data by LLMs.

 The large number of parameters that LLMs have raises the question of how much they memorise from the training data.
 While most works~\cite{tirumala2022memorization,carlini2021extracting,biderman2023pythia} use the term “memorization” to describe the process of learning training data verbatim, this phenomenon is typically limited to a certain length.
 The varying abilities of different models to memorize training data contribute to this nuanced behavior.
 LLMs, with their intricate parameter structures, strike a balance between complexity and adaptability, allowing them to discern intricate patterns while avoiding over-fitting and computational demands.
-For example, according to~\cite{tirumala2022memorization} memorization is denoted as: